project-oak/oak/examples/authentication/README.md

 https://pantheon.corp.google.com/apis/credentials/oauthclient/691249393555-0h52jim9ni9clkpd5chi82q9ccn44ebm.apps.googleusercontent.com?project=oak-ci

 Click on `DOWNLOAD JSON` and save the file.
-This file contains sensitive information, so do not share this file or add it to the repository.
+This file contains sensitive information, so **do not share this file or add it to the repository**.

 To test the authentication client application with the downloaded file, ensure that the "Hello World" example has been built by running: